jahrik/socialgeeks.com/_posts/2013-07-16-SaintCon-RFP-presentation.md

 tags: []
 ---

-Dan and geeks will be presenting this year at <a href="http://www.saintcon.org/" target="_blank">SAINTCON</a>, scroll down for SocialGeeks.
+Dan and geeks will be presenting this year at <a href="http://www.saintcon.org/" target="_blank">SAINTCON</a>.
 SAINTCON is a computer security conference put on by the Utah Educational Network.

 <a href="https://github.com/SocialGeeks/npo/blob/master/cfp/saintcon_abstract.md" target="_blank">SAINTCON CFP details on GitHub</a>